Skip to Main Content

 Education Major, Double Major, Minor Declaration

-Students may declare a major, double major or minor in education, but to be admitted into the college’s Teacher Education Program, those seeking a teaching certificate must meet the following criteria:
+Students may declare a major, double major or minor in education.
+To be admitted into the college’s Educator Preparation Program (EPP), those seeking a teaching certificate must meet EPP Admission.

-Students who plan to earn a teaching certificate must formally apply for admission to the Teacher Education Program.
+Students who plan to earn a teaching certificate must formally apply for admission to the EPP.
 They must meet, or will meet during the semester in which they apply, the minimum criteria.
-However, doing only the minimum does not ensure admission to the program.
+However, doing only the minimum does not ensure admission to the EPP.
 According to the criteria, students must:

 • Complete a minimum of 54 semester hours of coursework with an overall GPA of 2.75 or higher.